...

 Web-Fed Type of Offset Printin

-So, if you seek a printing method to help you with more economical results, you can try web-fed offset printing.
-It is known for providing shorter covers as the end product may shrink due to the heating process.
+So, if you seek a printing method that will help you achieve more economical results, you can try web-fed offset printing.
+It is known for providing shorter covers, as the end product may shrink due to the heating process.

 You should know about the fiber direction in this kind of printing.
 You can make it parallel to the ridge of the product, making it easy to browse through a catalog you are creating or any other product.